Senators accuse Snapchat, TikTok of fostering dangerous behavior, hate, anxiety on their platforms

 Facebook is no longer the only social media company in Congress’ crosshairs for potentially causing harm to America’s children.

-Executives from Snapchat and TikTok made their first appearance before Congress on Tuesday, entering a new stage in the threatened crackdown on tech from lawmakers.
+Executives from Snapchat and TikTok made their first appearances before Congress on Tuesday, entering a new stage in the threatened crackdown on tech from lawmakers.

-Sen. Richard Blumenthal, Connecticut Democrat, argued that teenage insecurity, hate. and anxiety is exacerbated by tech platforms looking to hook kids on their products.
+Sen. Richard Blumenthal, Connecticut Democrat, argued that teenage insecurity, hate and anxiety are exacerbated by tech platforms looking to hook kids on their products.
 He told representatives from Snapchat, TikTok and YouTube that they could not avoid lawmakers’ ire by simply not being Facebook.

 “I understand from your testimony that your defense is ‘we’re not Facebook, we’re different, and we’re different from each other.’
-Being different from Facebook is not a defense,” said Mr. Blumenthal at a hearing before the Senate Commerce Committee’s subcommittee on consumer protection and data security.
+Being different from Facebook is not a defense,” Mr. Blumenthal said at a hearing before the Senate Commerce Committee’s subcommittee on consumer protection and data security.
 “That bar is in the gutter.
 It’s not a defense to say that you are different.”

-The tech platform executives sought to distance themselves from the social media industry at large, with Snap Inc Vice President Jennifer Stout informing lawmakers that her platform describes itself as a “camera company.”
+The tech platform executives sought to distance themselves from the social media industry at large, with Snap Inc. Vice President Jennifer Stout informing lawmakers that her platform describes itself as a “camera company.”

 In her testimony, Ms. Stout insisted that her company was different from other tech platforms that sparked anger among lawmakers.